lixo19858/GitBook-HyperliquidRecoveryBot/en/asset-recovery.md

 The bot helps users recover assets by directly calling Hyperliquid API to perform asset conversions, transfers, and withdrawals.
 This is particularly useful when users need to move assets from addresses that may have restricted access to the official frontend.

 ### Recovery Process
-1. **Asset Detection**: Analyze all assets across spot, perp, vault, and staked accounts
+1. **Comprehensive Asset Analysis**: Systematic detection and valuation of all assets across spot, perpetual contract, vault, and staking accounts
-2. **Smart Conversion**: Convert non-USDC assets to USDC for easier withdrawal
-3. **Account Transfers**: Move assets between spot and perp accounts as needed
+2. **Spot Account Liquidation**: Execute market orders to convert all non-USDC assets in spot account to USDC, ensuring complete liquidation
+3. **Inter-Account Consolidation**: Transfer all USDC holdings from spot account to perpetual contract account for centralized management
+4. **Perpetual Contract Liquidation**: Close all open positions and convert remaining non-USDC assets in perp account to USDC
-4. **Withdrawal Execution**: Withdraw USDC to Arbitrum network
+5. **Unified Withdrawal Execution**: Perform consolidated withdrawal of all USDC from perpetual contract account to Arbitrum network
-5. **Fee Collection**: Collect service fees based on total recovery value
+6. **Automated Fee Settlement**: Seamless deduction of service fees during the withdrawal transaction

 ### Supported Asset Types
 - **Spot Assets**: Direct conversion and withdrawal of spot account assets